 My identification of Kitty Semmes (b.
 1819), declared by Edward E. Magruder, is a combination of near certainty that she is the Kitty he purchased from the estate of his cousin Oliver in 1853, and a strong possibility that she came originally from the estate of Oliver’s father, Edward Sr., in 1842.
 I also look at the estimated age for Joe Semmes, declared by Edward E., and suspect that he might be the young child sold with Kitty in 1853.

 Another name pops up immediately, William Wright, declared in 1867 by Lewis Magruder.
-According to Magruder, he was 30 in 1864, giving him a birth date of around 1834.
-He could be the William purchased by Lewis Magruder eleven years earlier, in 1853, from the estate of his cousin, Oliver B. Magruder.
+According to Magruder, he was 30 in 1864, giving him a birth date around 1834.
+He could be the William purchased by Lewis Magruder in 1853 from the estate of his cousin, Oliver B. Magruder.
 Ten years before that, a boy named William was purchased by an unnamed buyer from the estate of Oliver’s father, Edward Sr. If that buyer was Oliver, it is possible all three records refer to the same person, William Wright.
 If George and Elias were his brothers, he was separated from them at age eight, then traumatized again at eighteen when Oliver’s sudden death led to another move, this time to Oliver’s cousin, Lewis.

 This is plausible, though by no means proven, in part because Lewis Magruder also declared another William to have been his property in 1864.